 I didn’t want Kathy to leave, but I wasn’t sure I could take any more painful revelations about the stuff I had not gotten or lost because I was so ignorant about it.

-“They’re both unconscious,” I said, trying to look back and forth, over at my companions in the room, surprised that the drapes, capable of going around each bed and suspended down with small chains and hooks, were not isolating each one of us in the until.
+“They’re both unconscious,” I said, trying to look back and forth, over at my companions in the room, surprised that the drapes, capable of going around each bed and suspended down with small chains and hooks, were not isolating each one of us in the unit.

 “Induced comas,” Kathy responded, “they’ll be out in a few days, but at least you’ll get to see their fathers again if they live.
 Both fathers are good guys.”